Faith Odhiambo: 2024 Anti-finance bill demonstrations

-Faith was at the helm of legal matters during the Kenya Finance Bill demos.
+Odhiambo was at the helm of legal matters during the Kenya Finance Bill demos.
 She provided legal representation in courts for victims of police brutality and for those arraigned in court after being arrested during the protests.
-She was also at the forefront in calling out the government to clarify on the states of missing persons during the protests as it was alleged that some had been abducted in connection to their involvement in the Anti-tax demos.
-She secured their release.
+She was also at the forefront in calling out the government to clarify on the state of missing persons during the protests, as it was alleged that some had been abducted in connection to their involvement in the Anti-tax demos.
+She secured the release of many.
 Her relentless commitment to justice earned her the title “The People’s Chief Justice” by the public.

-In August this year she was appointed by William Ruto as the vice chair of the Compensation Panel which had been formed to lead the compensation exercise of victims of demonstrations and public protests.
+In August 2025, she was appointed by William Ruto as the vice chair of the Compensation Panel, led by Makau Mutua, which had been formed to lead the compensation exercise of victims of demonstrations and public protests.
 She later quit the role in October and was replaced by Claris Awuor Oghanga.

 Personal life

 Odhiambo is married.
-Her personal life if off the public.
+Her personal life is off the public.